Skip to content

 You lose that night’s data, and if you’re building long-term trends, gaps hurt.
 The value lives in the continuous baseline.
 One missed night nudges your rolling average but won’t erase your history.

-Is the subscription worth it versus buying a Garmin ring?
+Is the subscription worth it versus buying a subscription-free ring?

 You started reading because a number said you were fine and your body disagreed — and that instinct was correct.
 The hours were never the metric; the architecture of those hours was.
 Strap on a 4-gram ring, give it a week, and you stop arguing with a vague morning fog and start reading the actual blueprint of your night: where the deep sleep went, when your nervous system stopped recovering, why Tuesday wrecked you and Thursday didn’t.
 That’s not obsession.
 That’s the difference between being a passenger in your own recovery and being the person who reads the instruments and flies the thing.
 The data was always there.
 Now it’s yours.